WeblateOrg/weblate/docs/admin/install.rst

 Weblate is written in `Python <https://www.python.org/>`_ and supports Python 3.6 or newer.
-You can install dependencies using pip or from your distribution packages, full list is available in :file:`requirements.txt`.
+You can install dependencies using pip or from your distribution packages.
+The full list is available in :file:`requirements.txt`.

 Most notable dependencies: